Gabriel Schillinger: Weav

 Schillinger worked with Lars Rasmussen for the launch of Weav Music in 2016 and was an advisor to Weav until June 2017.
 Weav is an adaptive music technology app that automatically matches songs to users cadence while running.
 Schillinger helped bring investors and partners to Weav, opening up the company to the music and sports industries.

 Gamma Innovations

 Schillinger co-founded Gamma Innovations with Samuel Snyder and Zhi Huang in July 2017.
 Gamma's investors included David Helgason, Mark Pincus, Greycroft, Lars Rasmussen, Gree, Razer and others.
-Gamma launched GammaNow, a distributed compute application inspired by SETI@home in February 2018.
-Gamma announced on December 2nd, 2018 a strategic partnership with Razer to release Softminer, a white labeled version of GammaNow, to the Razer community globally.
+Gamma launched GammaNow a distributed compute application inspired by SETI@home in February 2018.
+Gamma announced on December 2, 2018, a strategic partnership with Razer to release Softminer, a white labeled version of GammaNow, to the Razer community globally.
 Gamma has users in over forty countries.
 It was announced in July 2019, that Gamma would be acquired by Animoca Brands.

+PowerUp Acquisition Corp.

+Schillinger was President of PowerUp Acquisition Corp., a Special-purpose acquisition company (SPAC), focused on the global video games industry.
+PowerUp raised $287 million via an initial public offering on the Nasdaq on Feb 18th, 2022.Schillinger started PowerUp with Jack Tretton, the former President and CEO of Sony Computer Entertainment America (SCEA) and Bruce Hack, the former Vice Chairman of the Board of Activision Blizzard and CEO of Vivendi Games.
+SRIRAMA Associates acquired a majority interest in PowerUp Acquisition Corp. on July 14th, 2023.

+Personal life

+Schillinger married Anastasiia Sapozhnikova, a Russian born fashion model, in 2021.